lioeaet/floorm/README.md

 # floorm

-floorm is tiny declarative state manager for react apps with intuitive orm schemas providing automatic updates of parent instances
+floorm is tiny declarative and predictable state manager for react apps with intuitive orm schemas providing automatic updates of parent instances

-inspirited by such libraries as redux, normalizr and effector
+conceived as union of approaches used by such libraries as redux, normalizr, react, effector and mobx

 ## core concepts

-1. **pithiness** every line of code should have maximum payload with readability in project context saving
+1. **pithiness** every sign of code should have maximum payload with saving readability in project context

-2. **non-recurring** same things should be implemented with same familiar approaches
+2. **consistency** same things should be implemented with same approaches

-3. **regeneration** key which applied to data instance once can be changed and never deleted from it
+3. **simple data structures** store data in plain objects and arrays for comfortable debugging and interaction with code at all
+4. **immutability** it's so good for comparing states of your app during the session
+5. **relations are important** when you update your instances, it should be

 ## docs